Thermal sand battery prototype.

 I found this interesting, I did not remove the 2 1/2 gal pot from last night but covered it over still sitting on the sand / steel base.
 I removed the water when it started to boil, but I found that the temp of the thermocoupler was surprisingly high… I have also noticed that i was loosing a good deal of heat from the top so I added a bit more fiberglass insulation on top, after removing the boiling water.
 Plan to recharge this and try again with 1/2 of the amount of water…

-My progress on my sand battery.
+My permies thread on my progress on sand battery:

 This being a proto type I am breaking new ground here.
 I can use a fan with it to blow heat to me, or I can use it as a hay box cooker or thermal cooker I am thinking, but since this is the first time I have made this I am exploring.
 I like sand better than water for heat storage as i can go to higher temps without worry of steam problem like water.